The first time you noticed a few facial hairs swirling down the drain during your morning shower, you probably taught it was nothing to worry about.

-Especially if you’re just noticing some more hair than usual as opposed to actual clumps of hair coming out at once or outright bald patches forming (which we will touch on in a bit).
+Especially if you’re just noticing just a little bit more hairs than usual as opposed to actual clumps of hair coming out at once or outright bald patches forming (which we will touch on in a bit).

-So, here are some of the reasons why you may truly be seeing more beard hair loss than “normal.”
+So, here are some of the reasons why you may truly be seeing more beard hairs loss than “normal”.

-One of the most common reasons that you may be losing some extra beard hairs is from simple damage or wear and tear to the beard hairs themselves.
+One of the most common reasons why you may be losing some extra beard hairs is from simple damage or wear and tear to the beard hairs themselves.